akern40/ndarray-design/README.md

 > I think this is most open because it's not 100% clear to me precisely what functionality this enables over just the regular reference type.
 > Please provide feedback here!

+[^0]: And that's not an exhaustive list!
+Names pulled from contributions and discussions on the `ndarray` GitHub page.
 [^1]: An experimental API, so stable Rust is actually cheating here.
 [^2]: Cue the [Zelda cooking sound](https://www.youtube.com/watch?v=-Bl6xL2it4w).
 [^3]: The `ptr_metadata` experimental API starts to get there, but is still on nightly.